Guyana and Suriname

 Paramaribo - abandoned plantations and dolphins

-Days 12-13: Return to Paramaribo for the final two nights.
+Days 12-14: Return to Paramaribo for the final two nights.
 Many of the former colonial plantations outside the city are now abandoned but you can still see coffee and cocoa plants and an ancient shed and factory at the Peperpot plantation originally established by the English.
 At the confluence of the Commewijne and Suriname Rivers, at Nieuw Amsterdam, visit the outdoor museum, Fort Nieuw Amsterdam, where a large fortress was built as a defence for the fields of crops grown along the upper parts of both rivers, and you can also hope to see dolphins as the sun starts to go down.
+On the last day transfer to the airport for onward connections.

 Go further - French Guiana (Guyane)